-Accounting policy - Income from levies

-Revenue is recognised where it can be reliably measured and the entity has an unconditional right to receive it in the period to which it relates.
-Levy revenue applicable to the last quarter, April to June, has been estimated and accrued based on levies received year to date and specifically the average of the three quarter return periods, July to March.
+B1 REVENUE Accounting policy - Income from levies B1-1 INCOME FROM LEVIES Revenue is recognised where it can be reliably measured and the entity has an unconditional right to receive it in 2024 2023 the period to which it relates.
+Levy revenue applicable to \$'000 \$'000 the last quarter, April to June, has been estimated and accrued based on levies recognised year to date and Portable long service leave (PLSL) levies 81,956 70,631 specifically the average of the quarter return periods, from July to March.